 The stream size cannot be changed during a broadcast.

 Note that higher stream sizes will require a faster internet connection.

 Choose from Wide (16x9), Classic (4x3), Square, and Tall (9x16), or choose the Aspect ratio of your Mac’s display.
 The last option allows you to use 360° Cameras.

 9x16 is like a mobile display held in portrait orientation.
 16x9 is like an HDTV screen, and 4x3 is like standard definition televisions before HD.
 Square is, well, square.

 The stream shape cannot be changed during a broadcast.

 Use High Quality Video

 Ecamm Live streams at a bit rate that balances the amount of data we send over the internet and the visual clarity of your video.
-If you want to broadcast in higher bit rate, and your upload speed is fast enough, you can select Options menu ➝ Use High Quality Video, or during a broadcast by clicking the HD button at the top of the screen.
+If you want to broadcast in higher bit rate, and your upload speed is fast enough, you can select this option.
+During a broadcast, you can turn change this setting by clicking the HD button at the top of the main window.

 This will require a sustained minimum of 4 Mbps (megabits per second) for your internet upload speed when using a 720p stream size.
 If at any point your connection cannot sustain this, Ecamm will automatically reduce the bit rate so that the broadcast may continue.

 In most cases, Ecamm Live’s default audio bitrate is sufficient.
 However, some broadcasters such as musicians, may wish to increase the audio bitrate by enabling this option.
 This option cannot be changed during a broadcast.